 Installing solar can help businesses combat rising energy costs.
-With the Solar Victoria business rebate reducing the up front cost and the potential to claim the installation as an instant asset write-off* the benefits of installing solar may be seen immediately.
+With the Solar Victoria business rebate reducing the up front cost, the benefits of installing solar can be seen almost immediately.

 Any type of business including farms are able to apply so long as they meet the eligibility criteria including employing at least one person aside from the business owner and not operating from a residential property.
 If a business owner has several businesses operating with different ABNs they may apply for a Solar Business Rebate for each ABN.